gdawel/sobrare-app/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## [00.03.00] - 2025-09-17
+- This is a devepment version.
+The first version to be released will have the version updated to [1.0.0].
+- This version changed the pdf background generation to a library compatible with Hostinger (no installation needed).

+### Changed
+All reports is now going into a completely design makeover.
+- Report #01: revised and tested.
+New design was implemented.
+- Report #02: revised and tested.
+New design was implemented.

+### Fixed
+- Loading on old Controllers and Resources
 ## [00.02.02] - 2025-09-15
 - This is a devepment version.
 The first version to be released will have the version updated to [1.0.0].